13 May 10 Fun Free Things To Do in Taranaki for a Cheap Holiday

 Pukekura Park is one of New Zealand’s premier botanical gardens.
 It has an international Green Flag award and is a Garden of National Significance.

-The park has a large playground featuring a flying fox and in-ground trampolines, Fernery and Display houses – three glass-topped caverns excavated into a hillside offering a wide variety plants from around the world – and the free, family-friendly Brooklands Zoo.
+The park has a large playground featuring a flying fox and in-ground trampolines, Fernery and Display houses – three glass-topped caverns excavated into a hillside offering a wide variety of plants from around the world – and the free, family-friendly Brooklands Zoo.

 4. Kayak Rotokare Scenic Reserve